GR8505/NPL_Forecast_TrinidadTobago/README.md

 - No Multicollinearity Exists.
 Correlation Matrix shows that there is no strong correlation among features.
 Variance Inflation Factor (VIF) values for all features/independent variables are less than 5.
+**N.B** : VIF values below 10 are acceptable and any value below 5 is considered to be ideal.
 - The model is Homoscedastic.
 There are no clear patterns in the Residuals over Time or Predicted values versus Residuals.
 The p-value from the Breusch-Pagan Test is greater than 0.05, therefore, I failed to reject the Null Hypothesis: Homoscedasticity is present.

-While Model 2 boasted a better goodness of fit **(See Adjusted R-Squared in Regression Diagnostics below)** and a lower **Akaike Information Criterion (AIC)** value, it violates just one of the OLS assumptions.
-Multicollinearity is present in Model 2, as both CR_GROWTH and M2 are strongly correlated and both of these features have VIF values greater than 10.

-**N.B** : VIF values below 10 are acceptable and any value below 5 is considered to be ideal.
+Looking at the performance of the model, it performs better on the test set compared to the training set.
+Initially, I used Cement Sales as one of the independent variables but on closer introspection, changes in cement sales does not directly affect Non-Performing Loans.
+Cement Sales is often a good proxy for construction sector activity and this industry is a major employer in the Trinidad and Tobago economy.

+Therefore, I swapped Cement Sales for Unemployment Rate.

 ---------------------------------------------------------------------------------------